THOMASELOVE/432-classes-2025/class21/README.md

 ## Announcements

-To come.
+1. [Lab 6](https://thomaselove.github.io/432-2025/lab6.html) grades are now posted to the Shared Google Drive's Course Grading Roster.
+I've included a reminder of what you need to do if you haven't yet completed the assignment.
+The final deadline is 2025-04-15.

 ## Agenda

-Multinomial Logistic Regression, including two examples about alligators.
+Multinomial Logistic Regression, including two examples about alligators that I described in Class 20.

 ## Sources